Spirit Run's 15K

 On August 23rd the world lost Juan Ramirez, a gentle soul and extremely talented runner, when he was struck and killed by a hit and run driver while running.
 Juan was loved and admired by many Spirit Run participants as well as its Board of Directors.

 A marathon runner, Juan typically ran 70 miles per week, topping 100 the weeks preceding a marathon.
 He had a personal record in the marathon of 2 hours and 30 minutes.
-He was also highly competitive in all distances.
-Indeed, in 2008 the OC Register's David Whiting entitled his column about Juan "Fastest Man in OC?"
+He was highly competitive in all distances.
+Indeed, in 2008 OC Register's David Whiting wrote about Juan in a piece called "Fastest Man in OC?"

 Juan has competed in Spirit Run since the late 1990s.
 He loved running.
 It seemed he couldn't get enough of it.
 So it's no surprise that Juan was running Spirit Run's 10k plus the 5k even before Spirit Run made the "15k" an official event.